Nivekkb/SELF/SELF_DOCS/private/legal/PRIVACY_POLICY.md

 ## 1. Introduction

-SoulsynqAI Inc. ("we", "us", "our") operates the SELF™ (Self-Enforcing Limitless Framework) platform and related services.
+SerenixAI Inc. ("we", "us", "our") operates the SELF™ (Self-Enforcing Limitless Framework) platform and related services.
 We are committed to protecting your privacy and handling your personal information responsibly.

 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our SELF™ platform, including our website, API services, and any related products or services.